-- discretionary portfolio managers or independent advisers, as defined under MiFID II; and/or

-- non-independent or restricted advisers who have agreed not to receive any payments or are not permitted to receive any payments pursuant to regulatory requirements imposed by local regulators.
+- discretionary portfolio managers or independent advisers, as defined under MiFID II; and/or - non-independent or restricted advisers who have agreed not to receive any payments or are not permitted to receive any payments pursuant to regulatory requirements imposed by local regulators.

-- Class N1R Shares are appropriate for investors expressly authorized by the Management Company and investing: - (i) the corresponding Minimum Initial Investment amount - (ii) through an approved distributor, platform, or intermediary ("Intermediary") that have entered into a separate agreement with the Management Company or an approved Intermediary that:

-- has agreed not to receive any payments on the basis of a contractual arrangement, or, or, where applicable, more restrictive regulatory requirements imposed by local regulators.
+- Class N1R Shares are appropriate for investors expressly authorized by the Management Company and investing: - (i) the corresponding Minimum Initial Investment amount - (ii) through an approved distributor, platform, or intermediary ("Intermediary") that have entered into a separate agreement with the Management Company or an approved Intermediary that: - has agreed not to receive any payments on the basis of a contractual arrangement, or. - is required to comply with the restrictions on payments in accordance with MiFID, or, where applicable, more restrictive regulatory requirements imposed by local regulators.